Andrei-Lapusteanu/Ecolibrium/README.md

  A more detailed description will soon be added

  ## Notice
-**If you want to disable the debug lines** (used in order to render what an animal "sees" - its surroundings and current path) you can do so by clicking the **Gizmos** button in the top right-corner of the *Scene* or *Game* tabe in Unity
+**If you want to disable the debug lines** (used in order to render what an animal "sees" - its surroundings and current path) you can do so by clicking the **Gizmos** button in the top right-corner of the *Scene* or *Game* tabs in Unity

  ## Controls
  **W-A-S-D** keys to move camera
- **Q-E** will rotate the camera with respect to the global Y axis **Left-click** on an animal to show its properties **Right-click + mouse drag** will pan the camera **Scroll up/down** zooms in or out
+ **Q-E** will rotate the camera with respect to the world's Y axis **Left-click** on an animal to show its properties **Right-click + mouse drag** will pan the camera **Scroll up/down** zooms in or out

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNTkxNzc2NzgsLTIxMDk1NjU4MDRdfQ
-==
+eyJoaXN0b3J5IjpbMTE5OTYzMzUzNSwtMjEwOTU2NTgwNF19
 -->